-Being a single guy and cooking for yourself is tough — at least if you’re me.
+Being a single guy and cooking for yourself is tough — at least it is if you’re me.
 I tend to end up eating a whole bunch of the same thing by myself because of poor shopping habits, bad planning, unfortunate circumstances, or a combination of all the above.

 Take, for example, asparagus.
 See, asparagus is kind of pricey when it’s out of season, so the Houseguest, being a savvy shopper, taught me to only buy it when it’s reasonably priced.
 Naturally, I never paid attention to her when I was gainfully employed.
 Because I’m a spendthrift by nature, I had no idea what a good price for out of season asparagus was.
 If I wanted asparagus, I bought asparagus.
 Once I decided to leave my job and take an extended break, I became a lot more attentive and frugal as my cash flow headed in an unpopular direction.
 Anyway, now when asparagus is out of season, I only buy it when it’s on sale, which it was the other day.
 Here’s the problem: the store only puts it on sale at the end of its shelf life.
 I knew that going in.
 However, I had made some other more delicious time-sensitive food purchases, which was bad planning on my part.
 So, I had to clear the deck before I could deal with the asparagus.